-More than 32 bytes have been written to the XFIFOB, i.e. data has been overwritten.
+More than 16 or 32 bytes (according to selected block size) have been written to the XFIFOB, i.e. data has been overwritten.

 XFW ...
 Transmit FIFO Write Enable

 Data can be written to the XFIFOB.
 This bit may be polled instead of (or in addition to) using the XPR interrupt.